broadinstitute/vault-datamanagement/README.md

 ### Debugging

-For debugging, use sbt-revolver within the sbt console:
+For debugging, after manually creating or updating the temporary database using the command above, use sbt-revolver within the sbt console:
 ```bash
 sbt
 > re-start